Skip to content

 Chat with Files

-If you want to use documents as the basis for your request, you can upload them directly to the chat using the Chatting with Files feature.
+If you want to use files as the basis for your request, you can upload them directly to the chat using the Chatting with Files feature.
 This allows Alan to consider the entire content of your files and provide more precise answers.
 This is especially helpful when:

 • Background knowledge is needed to understand your question.